 Apple has high margins in the 40% plus range, so it can easily absorb a couple of points or more in higher supply chain costs.

-- "Think Fair" would provide an additional cache for Apple products that would easily justify their higher prices.
+- "Think Fair" would provide an additional cache for Apple products that would easily justify

 - "Think Fair" would sell a lot of Apple gear and it's a considerable barrier to competitors.

 What about Dell, Hewlett-Packard, and Amazon whose operating margins are in the single digits?
 They have to do it too or you don't buy from them.